 - For normal care and cleaning add two (2) ounces of mild soap (Woolite®, Dreft®, Ivory®) to one (1) gallon of lukewarm water.

 - Use a soft bristle brush or sponge to lightly remove dirt and debris in full sweep motions from seam to seam.
 Never rub in circles.
-Be sure to clean the entire cover and rinse thoroughly to remove all soap residue and allow fabric to air dry.
+Be sure to clean the entire cover.
+Finally, rinse thoroughly to remove all soap residue and allow fabric to air dry.

 - To remove stains, add a cup of bleach to your gallon mixture of water and dish soap.
-Be sure to only spot clean these stain areas on the non-coated side of the fabric and follow up with the routine clean of the entire cover.
+Be sure to only spot clean these stain areas on the non-coated side of the fabric.
+Follow up with the routine clean of the entire cover.
 Do not soak fabric.
 Prolonged exposure to harsh chemicals can damage the coated side of the fabric.
-Rinse immediately.
+Therefore, it is important to rinse immediately.
 Do not leave on for more than two (2) minutes.

 - Cleaning with harsh cleaners (such as bleach) will require a retreatment (like 303 High Tech Fabric Guard) for restoring water repellency.